 French women definitely have “it,” that indescribable manner of chic that makes the rest of us question what we are wearing.
 I’ve been traveling to Paris lately and trying to glean the secret of Parisian chic.
 I’ve discovered that it’s a recipe with several ingredients.
+Read on for how to dress like a Parisian.

 1. Use a neutral outfit as your canvas.
 Why so bland?
 Because Parisian women are lacking in one area – closet space!
 A small closet means fewer outfits to wear, and neutrals don’t scream “I wear this outfit all the time.”